 Hot honey is a delicious sweet and spicy "sauce," great on just about anything, from chicken to fish to roasted vegetables to biscuits.
 I've even heard of some people drizzling it on ice cream!
-It's literally great on ALL THE THINGS.
+Seriously, this hot honey recipe is literally great on ALL THE THINGS.

 The best part about hot honey is how easy it is to make.
 Mine is essentially two ingredients + a little bit of water to help it come together.

 The "hot" in hot honey is pretty subjective so it's great to throw together regardless of what you have on hand.
 I love to use fresh chilies because I think they impart the most perfect amount of heat, plus the chilies get kind of "candied" as they sit in the honey which is just extra delicious.
 But if you don't have anything fresh on hand, red pepper flakes or even cayenne pepper work perfectly here!
 For this hot honey recipe, I'd start with ½ teaspoon red pepper flakes or ¼ teaspoon cayenne pepper and work up from there depending on how spicy you want your honey.

 Ahhh the age-old "how get crispy chicken skin without frying" question.

 One of the best parts of this dish is the contrast of the sticky hot honey with the super crispy skin and tender meat, so this is very very important stuff!